porthd/timer/Documentation/de.ReadMe.md

             #    #}
             #}

             # hart verdrateter Hilfsmechanismus, um die Datenfelder mit dem Start- bzw.
 Endzeitpunkt in ein gewünschtes Format zu umzuwandeln und in einem zusätzlichen Feld zu speichern
             dateToString {
-                # startJson is the targetfieldName in the following dataprocessor mappingProcessor
+                # startJson is the targetfieldName in the following datenprozessor mappingProcessor
                 startJson {
                     # use the format-parameter defined in https://www.php.net/manual/en/datetime.format.php
                     # escaping of named parameters with the backslash in example \T
                     format = Y-m-d
                     # allowed are only `diffDaysDatetime`, `startDatetime` und `endDatetime`,because these are automatically created datetime-Object for the list
-                    #   These fields are datetime-object and they are generated from the estimated fields `start`and `stop` by this dataprocessor
+                    #   These fields are datetime-object and they are generated from the estimated fields `start`and `stop` by this datenprozessor
                     source = startDatetime
                 }
            #     endJson {